akka/akka/akka-docs/pending/remote-actors-java.rst

 Actors created like this are automatically started.

-You can also register an actor by its UUD rather than ID or handle.
+You can also register an actor by its UUID rather than ID or handle.
 This is done by prefixing the handle with the "uuid:" protocol.

 .. code-block:: scala